ajaxburger/Aw-Helper-Extension/README.md

 When installed, you'll see the extension in your toolbar or in the extensions submenu.
 Click the icon to access.

-## In-Progress Features
-- More site technology compatibility.
-- Automation of the integration process (setup, appends, etc.).
-- Detection of more Awin-specific elements.

 ## Bug Reporting / Feature Request

 If you would like to report a bug or request a feature, please use the Issues tab to do so.